Convex clustering via $\ell_1$ fusion penalization: Sample and Population Clustering Procedures

 To address the question of uniqueness, consider the following counterexample.
 Suppose the underlying distribution is uniform on $(L,R)$.
 Then, the criterion function $G_{L,R}$ is constant on its domain, and the population procedure applied to cluster $(L,R)$ may place a split point anywhere in its interior.
 Thus, there are infinitely many versions of the population clustering procedure.
 The following regularity condition explicitly rules out such settings, by requiring that the interior of~$(L,R)$ contains at most one maximizer of~$G_{L,R}$. \begin{enumerate} \item[{\bf C2}.]
-When the population procedure performs a split, the location of the split point is uniquely determined. \end{enumerate}

-Note that condition C2 holds for each distribution with a continuous unimodal density, as a direct consequence of Proposition~\ref{prop.unimod}.
-The next result shows that C2 also holds for all bimodal densities, provided the smoothness condition, C1, is satisfied. \begin{prop} If the underlying distribution is bimodal, then condition C1 implies condition C2. \end{prop}

-The following proposition establishes existence and uniqueness of the population clustering procedure in the general setting.
-In Section~\ref{sec.gen.results} we show that under the same regularity conditions the sample procedure consistently estimates its population counterpart. \begin{prop} If regularity conditions C1 and C2 are satisfied, then the population clustering procedure is uniquely defined and produces finitely many splits. \end{prop}
+When the population procedure performs a split, the location of the split point is uniquely determined. \end{enumerate} Note that condition C2 holds for each distribution with a continuous unimodal density, as a direct consequence of Proposition~\ref{prop.unimod}.
+In the proof of Proposition~\ref{prop.unimod} we also show that C2 holds for all bimodal densities, provided the smoothness condition, C1, is satisfied.
+The following result establishes existence and uniqueness of the population clustering procedure in the general setting. \begin{prop} If regularity conditions C1 and C2 are satisfied, then the population clustering procedure is uniquely defined and implements finitely many steps. \end{prop} In Section~\ref{sec.gen.results} we show that under the same regularity conditions, C1 and C2, the sample procedure consistently estimates its population counterpart.

-In Section~\ref{appendix:normals} of the Supplementary Material we document the behaviour of the population clustering procedure for various mixtures of Gaussian distributions on the real line.